laderast/AnalyticsCourse/docs/index.md

 ## Acknowledgements

 The synthetic dataset and original task of calculating the LACE score was developed by David Dorr.
-All other materials and tutorials were developed by Ted Laderas.
+All other materials and tutorials were developed by Ted Laderas, Mark Klick, and Shannon McWeeney.

+## License

+This course material is available under an Apache 2.0 License.